WycliffeAssociates/tE-Base/README.md

-# tE-Base
+# te-base
-Docker and configuration files for the translationExchange environment
+New tE-web base Dockerfile and requirements